umeboshi2/paella/pages/deployment.md

 ```

 Hopefully if windows installer picks up Autounattend.xml on cd drive
 things will be ok.

-Alternate idea:

-Have the Autounattend.xml on the top directory of a samba share
-and map the drive before calling win7 setup.
-This will be better
-if it works.
-The docs I've read say that setup looks at the root
-directory of each bootable disk.
-I am hoping that it looks at the
-root directory of each attached drive.
+It did!

+### Learn GuiRunOnce

+Attempt to stick python and autoit on the base system after install.

+Every windows system will have python installed.
+Autoit will either
+be installed permanently, or placed in a temporary location to
+execute the configuration scripts before being removed.
+In this
+circumstance, the autoit binary will have to be provided by the
+configuration provisioner to execute the autoit scripts.

 ### Set up reference environment